barangayretli/kafka-connect-sink-connector/README.md

 This part is optional, now you are ready to visualize the messages with Grafana by adding Elasticsearch as the datasource.

+If you don't have grafana installed and running already, run:

 ```shellscript
 brew update
 brew install grafana